 Graduate students RA

-Our new paper has been published on BJ!
+Our new paper about decomposing the space of protein quaternary structures has been published on BMC Bioinformatics

 The aggregation of membrane receptors during cell adhesion initiates the elaborate networks of signaling pathways.
 The complexities of the networks originate from the spatial-temporal interactions of their numerous cellular components.